 It is estimated that between 9.5% and 14.2% of children ages birth to 5 experience emotional or behavioral disturbance and research indicates that serious symptoms of mental health issues can begin to manifest in infancy and toddlerhood.

 Mental health issues in children may be biologically-based, a reaction to an adverse childhood event, or the impact of postpartum depression.

 Children with behavioral health conditions and those who are victims of abuse and neglect share a troubling set of expected life outcomes, including increased rates of suicide, serious chronic physical health conditions, substance use disorders, and early onset of sexual activity.
 Not surprisingly, these children also struggle to do well in school, both academically and socially.

 MSPCC targets its children’s mental health public policy goals to support existing efforts that have proven effective, improving capacity for early identification and treatment, and reforming practices which inhibit school success.
-MSPCC is a founding member and the coordinating agency of the Children’s Mental Health Campaign, whose leadership includes Boston Children’s Hospital, Parent Professional Advocacy League (PPAL), Health Care for All (HCFA) and Health Law Advocates.
+MSPCC is a founding member and the coordinating agency of the Children’s Mental Health Campaign, whose leadership includes Boston Children’s Hospital, Parent Professional Advocacy League (PPAL), Health Care for All (HCFA), Health Law Advocates, and Massachusetts Association for Mental Health (MAMH).
 Through this coalition of more than 165 organizations, we champion children’s mental health access and quality.

 What we’re doing:

 It can be very hard for many children and their families to get mental health care they need.
 Establishing the position of ombudsman within the Office of Child Advocate is an important step toward ensuring that assistance is available to the families of all children who will need it.
 Learn more here.